nunomourinho/forensicVmAutopsyUserManual/docs/user/media.rst

 **Step 2: Initiate the Eject Process**

 - Click on the "Eject" icon (depicted with a "2" in the reference image).
-This will bring up the :term:`Media Control Modal Panel`.
+This will bring up the Media Control Modal Panel.

 **Step 3: Finalize the Ejection**